The Story Continues

 The informative course was taught at Camosun College for several years.
 A few years in, the college decided to not run the course anymore and a dear friend and colleague, Terry Downing, asked Kath if she would like to teach it privately, together, in an intensive 2 ½ day format.
 The course was a success and she and Terry began teaching palliative care workshops throughout BC.

-Several years later Terry withdrew from teaching and Kath joined forces with Elizabeth Causton, counsellor and educator extraordinaire.
-They taught workshops around the province of BC for home support workers.
+Several years later Terry withdrew from teaching and Kath joined forces with Elizabeth Causton, counselor and educator extraordinaire.
+They taught workshops around the province of British Columbia (BC) for home support workers.
 The workshops were also attended by nurses, paramedics, and hospice volunteers.
 Kath recognized the need for better student ‘handouts’ that participants could refer to in the future, but those plans wouldn’t be realized until a few years later.

 Kath was more determined, now, to update the handouts which she had used in previous years.
 She began writing and produced, what became, the initial draft of the Essentials in Hospice Palliative Care textbook.
 She had that book published and began using it with workshop participants.

 It was during this time that Kath began consulting for different health authorities and organizations throughout BC.

 While consulting with Northern Health, Kath was asked to participate in a working group with Canadian Strategy for Cancer Control.
 The specific question that the group was exploring was, “how do we prepare the workforce for the coming tsunami of dying?”
 After the group finished meeting, that professional question became her personal quest, and she started examining what she could do to support front line caregivers – personal support workers, healthcare assistants, resident care assistants, continuing care assistants, home and continuing care workers, nurses assistants, and home support workers.
 From this quest came the 2nd edition of Essentials in Hospice Palliative Care.